 The pastor smiled wisely and said, “Good idea, why don’t you start a Children’s Church?”

 Therefore, with the Lord’s help, Children’s Church was born.
-Out of these wonderful Sundays a storyteller emerged and on top of a songwriter.
+Out of these wonderful Sundays, a storyteller emerged and on top of that a songwriter.

 This storyteller found he loved teaching children so much, he became a teacher.
 This took many long years and lots of work, but he did this joyfully knowing he would be a great teacher with the Lord’s help.

-As a teacher he found his songwriting came to fruition as well.
-Every Christmas he would write wonderful parodies of Christmas songs using familiar tunes set to new words that epitomized the plight of teachers everywhere.
+As a teacher, he found his songwriting came to fruition as well.
+Every Christmas he would write beautiful parodies of Christmas songs using familiar tunes set to new words that epitomized the plight of teachers everywhere.

 Then, with the help of The Master Troubadour who gave him his songs and freely sharing his gift with others, Mr. V. helped everyone in school land live happily ever after.
 Even if it was just for a little while.